opentargets-archive/platform-api-experimental/README.md

 ## How to use

-Clone the repo, `yarn install`, `yarn start`.
+Clone the repo, `yarn install`, `yarn build` and `yarn start`.
 Browse to http://localhost:4000/graphql.

 # Copyright